 Cats in Research

 Cats hold a very special place in society.
 They are one of the most cherished companion animals in our country, with their stature rising to the level of family member in many American households.
-Despite their special standing, however, there were 18,619 cats used in research in 2018, according to the United States Department of Agriculture.
-This represents a 4% increase of cats used in research from 2017, and a 75% decrease since their peak in 1974.
-In 2018, 2.4% of Animal Welfare Act-covered species used in research, testing and teaching in the U.S. were cats.
+Despite their special standing, however, there were 18,270 cats used in research in 2019, according to the United States Department of Agriculture.
+This represents a 75% decrease since their peak in 1974.
+In 2019, 2.34% of Animal Welfare Act-covered species used in research, testing and teaching in the U.S. were cats.

 Most cats used in research are purchased from Class A dealers, licensed breeders that sell “purpose-bred” cats specifically for research, in part because the National Institutes of Health (NIH) implemented a policy prohibiting the procurement of cats from Class B dealers using NIH grant funds beginning in FY2012.
 Purpose-bred cats are genetically selected to be docile and have an even temperament.